mdsadique2/we-transfer-progress-spinner/README.md

 ### `Pages`
 Contains the pages that are loaded with different URL.
 A Page is logical combination of Components(Widgets) and BasicComponents managed with app state (react-state/redux/mobx) as per the state-management used.
-It has its own reducer to mange the state of the page.
 Each Page directory has its own
 - index
 - style